dotansimha/graphql-code-generator/README.md

 ## TypeScript Support

-If you are using TypeScript and would like to use your GraphQL Schema from a local file (using `--export`), you can use `--require` to load a require extension.
+If you are using TypeScript and would like to use your GraphQL Schema from a local file (using `--schema`), you can use `--require` to load a require extension.

 For example, install `ts-node` from NPM and use it this way: